 BrettYoung seed coating involves a precise layering of nutrients, pesticides, or growth-promoting additives on seeds providing value-added benefits.
 The company’s advanced computer automated seed coating facility is highly capable of enhancing the appearance, handling, and agronomics of seed.
 Following listed are the facility highlights: Computer automated batch coating having gentle seed handling and precision placement, Precise layering or pelleting creating separation from additives, fluidized bed dryer computer-controlled temperature, robotic bag handling system, and the facility is designed as per Agrochemical Warehousing Standards Association (AWSA) guidelines for safe handling of crop protection products.

 Bayer’s restructured Peridiam seed coating portfolio has special features for the fulfillment of customized consumer demands.
 The portfolio comprises Peridiam® Active seed coatings with additional value-adding benefits, Peridiam® Extra, especially designed seed coatings with certain properties which include resistance to high abrasion, performance under cold climatic conditions, and increased seed surface.
-The Peridiam® Quality is for dust control and adhesion, flowability and sowability, and visual appearance.
-Benefits of seed coatings consist of uniform seed treatment application for optimum coverage, improved adhesion and coverage so that all the beneficial additives are able to stay on the seed, protection of operators and beneficial from dust with emissions reduced up to 95%, branding and visual differentiation through colouring, and improved flowability in the planting equipment and sowability on the farm.
+The Peridiam® Quality is for dust control and adhesion, flowability and sewability, and visual appearance.
+Benefits of seed coatings consist of uniform seed treatment application for optimum coverage, improved adhesion, and coverage so that all the beneficial additives are able to stay on the seed, protection of operators and beneficial from dust with emissions reduced up to 95%, branding, and visual differentiation through coloring, and improved flowability in the planting equipment and sewability on the farm.